shadow-robot/aurora/README.md

 4. Press enter on the Default format

+Then continue testing with molecule_ec2:

-5. In the docker container terminal go to /ansible/playbooks/molecule_ec2 folder
+1. In the docker container terminal go to /ansible/playbooks/molecule_ec2 folder

 ```
 cd /home/user/aurora/ansible/playbooks/molecule_ec2
 ```

-6. Run the following command to execute all AWS EC2 molecule tests in AWS (but you can see local debug logs):
+2. Run the following command to execute all AWS EC2 molecule tests in AWS (but you can see local debug logs):

 ```
 molecule --debug test --all
 ```

-7. Fix any errors
+3. Fix any errors

-8. If you want to run a specific test case (the AWS EC2 scenarios are in ansible/playbooks/molecule_ec2/molecule folder), use:
+4. If you want to run a specific test case (the AWS EC2 scenarios are in ansible/playbooks/molecule_ec2/molecule folder), use:

 ```
 molecule --debug test -s name_of_your_scenario
 ```
-9. Often it is useful to run molecule in stages (create, converge, verify, login (if necessary), and finally destory) for better debugging (so you can inspect every stage yourself).
+5. Often it is useful to run molecule in stages (create, converge, verify, login (if necessary), and finally destory) for better debugging (so you can inspect every stage yourself).
 See [this](https://molecule.readthedocs.io/en/stable/usage.html) page, and do, for example:
 ```
 molecule --debug create -s name_of_your_scenario
 molecule --debug converge -s name_of_your_scenario